sharoika/Capstone/documentation/BusinessCase.md

 - **Operational Overhead:** Monitoring, logging, and securing each service independently adds additional costs and complexity.

 ## Recommendation

-We will focus on **MVP 1**, which is a working backend with a skeleton frontend, and aim to finish it by the end of January.
-Once **MVP 1** is complete, we aim to finish **MVP 2** by the end of February, which is a finished frontend with user testing once complete we will submit it to the AppStone and AndroidStore.
-Finally, for **MVP 3**, we will aim to **publish** the application on both iOS and Android stores, allowing for public access to the application.
+We recommend proceeding with **Option 1 (Monolithic Architecture)** for the initial development phase, focusing on delivering a functional and scalable **Minimum Viable Product (MVP)** quickly.
+This approach aligns with the following timeline:

+### **MVP 1: Backend Development with Skeleton Frontend**
+- **Target Completion Date:** End of January
+- **Focus:** Build a working backend with core ride-sharing features and a basic frontend interface.
+The monolithic architecture will allow faster development and integration, ensuring the application’s core functionalities are solid.

+### **MVP 2: Completed Frontend with User Testing**
+- **Target Completion Date:** End of February
+- **Focus:** Complete the frontend design and conduct user testing.
+React Native will allow for compatibility across both iOS and Android platforms, and the monolithic structure will simplify changes based on user feedback.
+Once MVP 2 is finished, the app will be ready for submission to the App Store and Google Play.

+### **MVP 3: Public Launch**
+- **Target Completion Date:** March
+- **Focus:** Finalize the application for public release on both iOS and Android stores.
+With the monolithic architecture, deployment and final bug fixes will be more straightforward, ensuring a smooth release.

+**Why Monolithic Architecture for MVP?**
+- **Quicker Time to Market:** Monolithic architecture provides the speed needed to complete MVP 1 and MVP 2 by the target dates.
+- **Lower Upfront Costs:** Lower infrastructure complexity in the early phases, keeping the focus on delivering a working product without overcomplicating the architecture.
+- **Simplicity in Early Development:** A unified codebase will allow easier debugging, integration, and testing as we move from MVP 1 to MVP 3.

+Once the application gains traction and requires further scalability, we can consider transitioning to a **microservices architecture** in the future.
+This will allow the app to handle higher traffic and more complex functionalities as the user base grows.